Blue Ridge two-lined salamander: Reproduction

 The Blue Ridge two-lined salamander is an external fertilizer.
 Its oviposition usually occurs during late winter or early spring months.
 The female deposits eggs under rocks, logs, or leaves in water which they will then guard until the eggs hatch.
 Hatchlings emerge with external gills and spend around 2 years fully aquatic larvae before transforming into adults.
 When the larvae begin to metamorphosize is largely dependent on temperature and food availability.
 Those exposed to higher temperature will metamorphosize sooner.
 In contrast those that had more food grew a lot larger and waited longer before metamorphosizing.
 Evidence suggests direct-development was the ancestral form of development, with the metamorphic life cycle being an example of metamorphic deceleration.

 There is sexual dimorphism between two types of males: searching males and guarding males.
-Searching males have cirri, mental glands, and protruding premaxillary teeth, which are adapted for locating and courting females in terrestrial habitats.
+Searching males have cirri, mental glands, longer legs, and protruding premaxillary teeth, which are adapted for locating and courting females in terrestrial habitats.
 Guarding males lack these characteristics and instead have seasonally enlarged jaw musculature adapted for defending females at aquatic nesting sites.